iExecBlockchainComputing/documentation/for-developers/confidential-computing/end-to-end-encryption.md

 # Protect result

+In previous tutorials, we saw how to build trusted applications that run securely inside [enclaves](intel-sgx-technology.md#enclave) and combine them with confidential datasets to get the most out of confidential computing advantages.
+In this chapter, we will push things further to protect the workflow in an end to end mode.
+That means the next step would be encrypting results.

 {% hint style="warning" %}
 Before going any further, make sure you managed to [Build with a TEE framework](choose-your-tee-framework.md).
 {% endhint %}